TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/0_task_index.md

 [show-cloud-roles](./show-cloud-roles.md) - Displays which tenants you have access to, and what roles you have

-[show-properties](./show-properties.md) - Shows the properties in your properties file (and possibly the global values)

-[add-or-update-property](./add-or-update-property.md) - Adds or Updates a property in a file.

-[change-cloud-region](./change-cloud-region.md) - Change the Region in the cloud-properties file
+[change-tibco-cloud-region](./change-tibco-cloud-region.md) - Change the Region in the cloud-properties file

-[show-cloud-organizations](./show-cloud-organizations.md) - Shows the Cloud Organization and potentially more details
+[show-tibco-cloud-organizations](./show-tibco-cloud-organizations.md) - Shows the Cloud Organization and potentially more details

-[change-cloud-organization](./change-cloud-organization.md) - Changes the Organization in the cloud-properties file
+[change-tibco-cloud-organization](./change-tibco-cloud-organization.md) - Changes the Organization in the cloud-properties file

-[obfuscate-password](./obfuscate-password.md) - Obfuscate a password and put it in the cloud-properties file

-[view-global-config](./view-global-config.md) - View the global cloud connection configuration

-[update-global-config](./update-global-config.md) - Update the global cloud connection configuration

-[create-multiple-property-file](./create-multiple-property-file.md) - Creating an initial property file to manage multiple cloud starters and environments.

-[generate-cloud-property-files](./generate-cloud-property-files.md) - Generates a list of cloud property files.

-[replace-string-in-file](./replace-string-in-file.md) - Replace string in file following the Replace_FROM, Replace_TO and Replace_PATTERN properties

-[validate](./validate.md) - Validations on the setting and/or the value of a property, the existence of a Cloud Starter, LiveApp or TCI App.

 ## cloud-starters